Souhardya2003/Nitro-Racing-Game/README.md

 # Nitro-Racing-Game

-Download the zip file and run the game.
+Download the zip file or exe file, install it and run the game.